rmnfournier/collaboration-competition/README.md

 The goal is to get a minimum score of 0.5 on average over 100 episodic tasks, where the score for each task is the score of the best agent.

 ## Training Curve
 The training allowed to solve this task in 3092 episodes.
+See report.md file for more details.

 ![training](https://github.com/rmnfournier/collaboration-competition/blob/master/score.png)